MinSungjae/ubuntu18_newest_hardware/README.md

 ### Problem:
-The lastest kernel version for ubuntu 18.04 is 5.4.*(for now: 189) But it does not support Intel 12th gen iGPU
+The lastest kernel version for ubuntu 18.04 is 5.4.*(for now: 189) But it does not support Intel 12th-gen chipset and iGPU.

-In this case, if you try to install nvidia-driver-510 then it seems like correctly installed.
+In this case, if you try to install nvidia-driver-510, then it seems like successfully installed.
+But if you

+    nvidia-smi

-But you can see only
+in terminal then you can see only /usr/lib/xorg/Xorg.

-/usr/lib/xorg/Xorg in nvidia-smi
-because kernel cannot detect newest hardware RTX 3080 Ti If correctly installed, also /usr/bin/gnome-shell should be shown in nvidia-smi
+I means that application on your computer can not use graphics card because kernel cannot detect newest hardware RTX 3080 Ti.
+If correctly installed, also /usr/bin/gnome-shell should be shown in nvidia-smi